morning with a

 "If a book is well-written, I always find it too short." - Jane Austen

 A Melange, a Miscellany, a Mishmash - of memories, reflections and comment

 Where Words and Worlds Collide in Poetry

 Home of Lukas Kondraciuk Photography

 Living on the Edge of the Wild

 words and scribble.

 A blogsite for writers conference attenders

-Eighteen year old nature photographer.
+Eighteen year old nature and landscape photographer.